Error handling

 Overview

-SignalWire AI communicates user-facing error messages via ais_say()
+SignalWire AI communicates user-facing error messages via ais_say() messages comunicating the conditions that trigger session termination.

 The system employs a graceful degradation approach with polite, human-like error messages to maintain user experience even during failures.